-Clock hours awarded: Prerequisites: 32 Lecture hours, 12 Laboratory hours Coding and Medical Billing
+Prerequisites: Coding and Medical Billing

 Assisting with Medications

 The student will learn about governmental agencies that regulate drugs in the United States, will learn about the regulations regulating prescribing medications in the medical practice.
 Students will learn about drug calculations, measurement systems, patient rights regarding medications, recognize the parts of drug labels and understand the different classifications of medications and their indications.